Michelcalex/drum-circle/README.md

  </ul>

 # Install
+1. Install the latest JVM
-1. Install Postgres.
+2. Install Postgres.
 The best way to do this on OSX is to find Postgres.app and install it.
-2. Create database named drum circle
+3. Create database named drum circle
  1. Run psql in terminal <code>psql</code>
  2. Create and name the database <code>CREATE DATABASE drumcircle;</code>
-3. Clone project
+4. Clone project
-4. Npm install inside project directory
+5. Npm install inside project directory
  1. <code>npm install </code>
-5. Create 'Procfile.local' file in project repository
+6. Create 'Procfile.local' file in project repository
  1. Place the following code in your file: <code>web: ./gradlew bootRun</code>
-6. Create '.env' file in the root of your project repository.
+7. Create '.env' file in the root of your project repository.
 NOTE: this file should <em>not</em> be in source control.
 The contents of this file will give heroku local environment variables to use.
- 1. <code>JDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/testdatabase</code>
+ 1. <code>JDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/drumcircle</code>
-7. To start server locally, run the heroku command
+8. To start server locally, run the heroku command
  1. <code>heroku local web -f Procfile.local</code>